ibm-cloud-docs/ContinuousDelivery/jira_integration.md

 ## Learn more about JIRA

-To learn more about JIRA, see the [JIRA article](https://www.ibm.com/garage/method/practices/code/tool_jira){:external} on the IBM Cloud Garage Method.
+To learn more about JIRA, see the [JIRA article](https://www.ibm.com/garage/method/practices/code/tool_jira){: external} on the IBM Cloud Garage Method.